 Features of cloud native applications

-Cloud native services also behave in a highly predictable manner and are highly automated.
-Unlike on-premises applications that operate in traditional server environments, the performance of cloud-native applications is tailored to precisely meet specific needs.
-This means that the application never has to be scaled as a whole to boost performance.
-The individual microservices are upgraded independently of one another to meet the current requirements.
-These processes often occur automatically based on previously defined triggers.
+• Automation: Another key feature of cloud native services is their highly predictable behaviour and extensive automation.
+Unlike on-premises applications that run in traditional server environments, the performance of a cloud native application is precisely tailored to current needs.
+As a result, the entire application never has to be scaled as a whole.
+Instead, individual microservices are upgraded independently based on demand.
+These processes often run automatically, triggered by predefined events.

-With traditional on-premises software, rolling out individual updates often results in downtime for the service in question.
-Cloud native applications do not have this problem.
-The cloud native architecture allows the development team to roll out changes such as new product features in real time.
-These changes are thus available to users as soon as the code has been entered.
-In addition, if a service or infrastructure fails, there are specific recovery mechanisms that intervene and function in a distributed manner to ensure that there are no noticeable disruptions for users.
+• Availability: With traditional on-premises software, rolling out individual updates often results in downtime for the affected service.
+This issue is eliminated with cloud native applications.
+The cloud-native architecture allows development teams to deploy changes—such as new product features—in real time.
+This means that users have immediate access to new features as soon as the code is deployed.
+In the event of service or infrastructure failures, distributed recovery mechanisms are in place to ensure that users experience no noticeable disruptions.

 Tip

-In our feature article, we compare on-premises and cloud software to define their similarities and differences.
+In our feature article, we compare on-premises and cloud software and highlight their similarities and differences.

 What are the advantages of cloud native?